thienjnguyen/thienjnguyen.github.io/index.md

 ## Research Interests

-- Machine Learning, particularly on TinyML for hardware-compatible deployment
+- Machine Learning, with a focus on TinyML for efficient, hardware-compatible deployment
-- Computer vision and Image processing
+- Computer Vision and Image Processing using interpretable neural architectures and feature learning
-- Intersection of vision and language for multimodal applications or knowledge transferring
+- Multimodal learning at the intersection of vision and language, including knowledge transfer across modalities
-- Small/Large language models
+- Language Models—ranging from compact architectures to large-scale systems

 ## Contact

-You can reach me at [thien.ngvan1@gmail.com](mailto:thien.ngvan1@gmail.com)
+You can reach me at [vanthien.nguyen@cea.fr](mailto:vanthien.nguyen@cea.fr) (Working email) or [thien.ngvan1@gmail.com](mailto:thien.ngvan1@gmail.com) (Personal email)

 ---